Symmetry deduction from spectral fluctuations in complex quantum systems

 Next, a spin-$1/2$ chain with the Hamiltonian \cite{santos}

 is considered, where $L$ is the number of sites, $J_{xy}$ and $J_z$ are the NN coupling strengths in three directions (coupling along $x$ and $y$ being the same), and $J'_{xy}$ and $J'_z$ are the next NN coupling strengths.
 This system is integrable for $\eta=0$ (as shown in Fig. 1 in Ref. \cite{supp}), and chaotic for $\eta \gtrsim 0.2$.
-The total spin in the $z$-direction, $S_z$, is conserved and the Hamiltonian is block diagonal in the $S_z$ basis, with each block corresponding to a given value of $S_z$.
-However, other symmetries exist in the system.
+The total spin in the $z$-direction, $S_z$, is conserved and the Hamiltonian is block diagonal in $S_z$ basis, each block corresponding to a given value of $S_z$.
+However, other symmetries that exist in this system would erroneously lead to fluctuation statistics appearing to be integrable in this subspace (not shown here).
 For odd number of sites ($L_{odd}$), on computing the HOSRs and comparing with corresponding $P(r,\beta')$, $k=\beta'=2$ has the best match (Fig. \ref{spinchain}(a)).
 But for even number of sites ($L_{even}$), HOSRs correspond to $k=\beta'=4$ (Fig. \ref{spinchain}(b)).
 This is because for $L_{odd}$ or $L_{even}$, the parity operator (with eigenvalues $\pm1$) commutes with $H$, leading to two invariant subspaces in a given $S_z$ block.
 For $L_{even}$, an additional rotational symmetry exists (with eigenvalues $\pm 1$) for the corresponding operator giving rise to four irreps.
 The other parameters used in Figs. \ref{spinchain}(a,b) are $J_{xy}=J'_{xy}=1.0$, $J_z= J'_z=0.5$, with $L_{even}=14$ and $L_{odd}=15$.
+For these systems, KS test results given in \cite{supp} provide yet another verification of the scaling relation.